OuterHavenLLC/App/README.md

 * A new client-side Database class enables caching for local data-at-rest.
 * The last password change is now logged in Member activity for an eventual password change policy to be implemented.
 * AES encryption is now standard for all top-level data-in-transit.
+* A new Public() view now pre-loads the main UI containers and asynchronously renders in a given view.

 ### 2FA
 * A revamped Sign In experience now makes 2FA the default security nmeasure, with Passwords now becoming an optional second step.